 What are my chances of working in Asia if I am based on the Europe campus?
 What are my chances of finding a job in Europe/U.S. if I am based on the Asia campus?

 Your chances of finding a job have more to do with your skills, experience and potential than your campus location.
-Career Development staff is well integrated across both locations, providing the same tools, coaching, and resources, irrespective of whether you are studying in Fontainebleau or Singapore.
-Moreover, on-campus recruiting is not impacted by location.
-All companies recruiting from INSEAD must include students from both campuses in their recruitment campaign.
-Through video and telephone conference facilities located on both campuses, recruiters can conduct interviews with students, regardless of location.
-However, being based in the region where you ultimately want to work does increase opportunities for networking, which can translate into a higher chance of securing the job you want.
-Depending upon your career goals, Career Development recommends you start networking in your target region early on.
+The Career Development team is well integrated across both locations and provides the same tools, coaching, and resources, irrespective of whether you are studying in Fontainebleau or Singapore.
+Career Development strongly recommends that you start networking in your target region early on and choose your campus for the peak recruiting season accordingly.
+On-campus recruiting is not generally impacted by location, as all companies recruiting from INSEAD must include students from both campuses in their recruitment campaign.
+Of course there may be exceptions where recruiters in the different regions have separate processes but they can also use the video and telephone conference facilities located on both campuses, to conduct interviews with students, regardless of location.
+Being based in the region where you ultimately want to work does obviously increase opportunities for networking, which can translate into a higher likelihood of securing the job you want.

 How and when do financial institutions and investment banks recruit from INSEAD?
 What should I do if I am graduating in July?